Naufal Rahmanda

-Naufal Rahmanda (born May 16, 2000) is an Indonesian professional footballer who plays as a forward for Liga 2 club Semen Padang.
+Naufal Rahmanda (born May 16, 2000) is an Indonesian professional footballer who plays as a forward.

 Club career

 Persela Lamongan

 He was signed for Persela Lamongan to play in Liga 1 in the 2021 season.
 Rahmanda made his first-team debut on 4 September 2021 in a match against PSIS Semarang at the Wibawa Mukti Stadium, Cikarang.

 Semen Padang

 Naufal was signed for Semen Padang to play in Liga 2 in the 2022–23 season.
 He made his league debut on 29 August 2022 in a match against PSPS Riau at the Riau Main Stadium, Riau.